 Time is always our most appreciated currency.
 That’s a fact.
 In this dynamic environment and a fast tempo of living, we are struggling to manage our work and free time efficiently.
-In the ever-lasting search for productivity tools and methodologies, I am favoring mind mapping as an evergreen concept for boosting idea generation, logical structuring of information and time planning.
+In the ever-lasting search for productivity tools and methodologies, I am favouring mind mapping as an evergreen concept for boosting idea generation, logical structuring of information and time planning.

 What is Mind Mapping?

 A mind map is a diagram used to visually outline information.
 A mind map is often created around a single word or text, placed in the center, to which associated ideas, words and concepts are added.
 Major categories radiate from a central node, and lesser categories are sub-branches of larger branches.
 Categories can represent words, ideas, tasks, or other items related to a central key word or idea.

 Mindmaps can be drawn by hand, either as “rough notes” during a lecture or meeting, for example, or as higher quality pictures when more time is available.
 An example of a rough mind map is illustrated.